Printer friendly version of the 2023-24 High School Code of Conduct

 Students suspended due to possession, use or abuse of drugs will be referred to the Student Assistance Counselor upon return to school from suspension.

-All alcohol, tobacco/electronic cigarettes/vape, marijuana, drug, chemical or any related illegal substance use offences are cumulative through one’s high school career.
+All alcohol, tobacco/electronic cigarettes/vape, drug, marijuana, chemical or any related illegal substance use offenses are cumulative through one’s high school career.

 The amount of due process a student is entitled to receive before a penalty is imposed depends upon the penalty imposed and is detailed completely in the District Code of Conduct under “Discipline Procedures, Penalties, and Process.”
 In sum, due process requires that a student be given oral or written notice of the charges against him/her, and if he/she denies them, an explanation of the evidence the authorities have, and an opportunity to present his/her side of the story.
 It should be noted that there need not be a delay between the time notice is given and a hearing.
 The school administrator may informally discuss the alleged misconduct with the student minutes after it has occurred.
 In being given an opportunity to explain his/her version of the facts at this discussion, the student should first be told what he is accused of doing and what the basis of the accusation is.